ring0-rootkit/somethingremotelygood/README.md

 # Overview

 ## Core idea:
 Host runs a single hypervisor/container host.
-Each worker gets a VM or container stored on a separately encrypted on-disk dataset/volume that is only decrypted when the worker presents their USB token.
-Admins provision VMs and manage keys via an HSM/Vault.
+Each worker gets a container stored in encrypted format that is only decrypted when the worker presents their USB token.
+Admins provision containers and manage keys via an Database.
 Worker access is via SSH or RDP using keys/certs stored on their USB token (YubiKey or smartcard PIV).

 <img width="1194" height="1408" alt="image" src="https://github.com/user-attachments/assets/510df374-7715-4ee2-93c2-6123fe8e4af5" />

 ## Components:
 ### Hypervisor / manager:
-Docker with encryption (encrypt idk)?
+Docker with per container encryption?
-> NOTE: I'll use proxmox first then might try implementing my own hypervisor using libvirt
+> NOTE: I'll use docker first then might try implementing my own hypervisor using libvirt?

-### Storage encryption per-VM:
+### Unlocking:
-Docker encryption ???????

-### USB token for unlocking:
-Implement custom keychain for unlocking data and managing keys + custom usb key using microcontroller (I have esp32c3 so ill use it for now)
+Store keys in encrypted SQLite database.
+Password for decrypting database is stored as ENV variable on host.

 ### User authentication to the VM:
 I'll start with SSH only, (and possibly RDP support if there’s enough time)

 ### Short-lived access & privileged operations:
-Implement support for issuing short-lived SSH certificates for administration purpose.
+Tokens with userid and privelege id are stored in SQLite databse.
+When user tries to log in database is decrypted and user token is compared to the one stored in database (by userid), if they match docker will be decrypted using password stored in database and new token will be generated and sent to user.

 ## Requirements:
 - Runs on a single server
-- Admins create VMs
+- Admins create containers
 - Workers access only their container
 - All containers encrypted with separate keys
 - Workers connect via USB key